hoho/dosido/nodejs/doc/api/child_process.md

 ## `maxBuffer` and Unicode

-It is important to keep in mind that the `maxBuffer` option specifies the largest number of *octets* allowed on `stdout` or `stderr` - if this value is exceeded then the child process is terminated.
-This particularly impacts output that includes multi-byte character encodings such as UTF-8 or UTF-16.
+It is important to keep in mind that the `maxBuffer` option specifies the largest number of *octets* allowed on `stdout` or `stderr`.
+If this value is exceeded, then the child process is terminated.
+This particularly impacts output that includes multibyte character encodings such as UTF-8 or UTF-16.
 For instance, the following will output 13 UTF-8 encoded octets to `stdout` although there are only 4 characters: